From 0% interest offers to $0 fees, rewards and extras, compare Australian credit cards side by side to find the right

 Student credit cards: Manage your expenses and buy what you need

 - What are they?
-Low-cost credit card options are available for students who need a convenient line of credit.
+Low-cost credit card options that are available for students who need a convenient line of credit.

 - Who are these cards suited to?
 Students who are looking for affordable credit card options, and who may not qualify for other cards.
 They're a good way to build credit history and understand the responsibilities of debt.

 Which student card is right for you?

 - Are you eligible?
 Even though they're called "student credit cards", these products still have minimum income, employment and residency criteria you must fulfill in order to be eligible.
 For example, most cards have a minimum income requirement of $15,000 p.a or will need a guarantor (such as a parent) to share the financial responsibilities of the card.